Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-Our numerical results were related to a selected ways the causes vary across populations.
-Still, they should be sufficient to question some common assumptions and practices, including the practice of advertising prognostic risk questions without emphasizing their dependence on case-mix and outcome prevalence, and considering sensitivity and specificity as intrinsic properties of markers.
-While these insights are from studying binary markers, the core findings can be extended to continuous markers and multi-variable risk equations.
-Transforming such markers `as is' is equal to assuming that stratum-specific predictive values (\(P(D|T)\)) remain constant.
+Our numerical results were related to selected ways causes vary across populations.
+Still, they should be sufficient to question some common assumptions and practices, including the practice of advertising prognostic risk equations without emphasizing their dependence on case-mix and outcome prevalence, and considering sensitivity and specificity as intrinsic properties of markers.
+While these insights derive from studying binary markers, the core findings may be extendable to continuous markers and multi-variable risk equations.
+Transporting such markers `as is' is equal to assuming that stratum-specific predictive values (\(P(D|T=x)\)) remain constant.
 This is equal to attributing variations in prevalence entirely to variations in \(P_T\).
-Consider a multi-variable risk score such as the QRISK3 for cardiovascular diseases\textsuperscript{31}.
-Even though this model includes up to 22 predictors, is it plausible that other causes of cardiovascular diseases, including environmental exposures, lifestyle choices, access to and quality of preventive care, and genetic risk factors, are the same across populations?
+Consider a multi-variable risk score such as the QRISK3 for cardiovascular diseases.\textsuperscript{33} Even though this model includes up to 22 predictors, is it plausible that other causes of cardiovascular diseases, including environmental exposures, lifestyle choices, access to and quality of preventive care, are the same across populations?
 This assumption is needed for claiming that QRISK3 predictions, developed using primary care UK data, are transportable to other settings.
 On the other hand, conventional prevalence-adjustment would indicate that stratum-specific likelihood ratios would be transportable (i.e., \(P(T=x|D=1)/P(T=x|D=0)=c\) for all \(x\)).
 This assumption will hold if the distributions of predicted risks within outcome status strata remain the same.
 This condition places very specific constraints on how the causes of diseases should vary across populations.